Nejc Mevlja

-Nejc Mevlja (born 12 June 1990) is a Slovenian footballer who plays as a centre-back for Gorica.
+Nejc Mevlja (born 12 June 1990) is a Slovenian footballer who plays as a centre-back for Italian club Corno Calcio.

 Career

-In January 2012, Mevlja had a traffic accident while driving to the training ground of his club, Gorica.
-Because of his injuries, he was unable to play for the whole year.
+In January 2012, Mevlja had a car accident while driving to the training ground of his club, Gorica.
+Due to the knee injuries he suffered in the accident, he could not play until the end of 2012.
 On 24 September 2012, he signed for Maribor as a free agent.
-He returned on 10 March 2013 in a match against Olimpija Ljubljana, when he fully recovered from his injury.
+He made his debut for Maribor half a year later, in March 2013, when he had fully recovered from his injury.

 In January 2014, Mevlja joined Scottish Championship side Livingston until the end of the season.
 He established himself in the starting, making 13 appearances.
 He scored his only goal for the club in a 2–1 loss against Dumbarton on 29 March 2014.
 At the end of the season, Mevlja was released by the club.

 Personal life

-He has a twin brother named Miha, who plays as a defender.
+He has a twin brother named Miha, who also played football professionally as a defender.